Why people don't want to invite a notetaker bot

 Quick sanity check: yes, in most cases.

-That said, the etiquette matters.
+That said, the etiquette matters at least as much as the legality.
 A simple line at the top of the meeting goes a long way:

 "I'd like to record this for my own notes — is that okay with you?"

 That one sentence builds more trust than a hidden recording ever could.
-Many people actually take it as a sign of professionalism, not a red flag.
+Many people actually take it as a sign of professionalism, not a red flag — it signals you take their input seriously enough to want to remember it accurately.
+If they say no, you skip recording that particular call.
+The flexibility to opt in or out per meeting is exactly what the bot-based approach lacks.

 Picking the right option for you